 Washburn Hall (the gompa) and some of the accommodations are accessible.

-We will have a van available to assist a limited number of participants to and from the gompa on a scheduled basis.
+We will have golf carts available to assist a limited number of participants to and from the gompa on a scheduled basis.

 If you have special needs or questions, please contact us LIGHT OF THE PATH RETREAT.